Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 Don’t write an essay (sadly, this is where many marketers get it wrong), and if you do have more information to share, instead, direct the prospect to a website, or social media page, or add a link to the email.

-3.)
-Have a clear “ask” in your CTA
+Have a clear “ask” in your call to action

-Be very clear, as this will direct your prospect in how they should respond to your sales email
+Be very clear, as this will direct your prospect on how they should respond to your sales email.

 Add in a value proposition, which can be something new in every follow-up email, and a different type of CTA in each follow-up.